What Is Satanism? A Complete Guide to Types, Beliefs & History

 • Cosmic Force: Satan as an impersonal force representing chaos, individuation, or transformation.

-Ceremonial and devotional practices
+Ceremonial and devotional practices across Satanic traditions

-LaVeyan Ritual
+LaVeyan Ritual Practice

-In LaVeyan Satanism, ritual is understood as psychodrama—a theatrical performance designed to produce psychological and emotional effects rather than supernatural results.
+In LaVeyan Satanism, ritual is understood as psychodrama — a theatrical performance designed to produce psychological and emotional effects rather than supernatural results.

 • Greater Magic: Formal ritual performed in a ceremonial setting, using specific tools, invocations, and symbolism to focus will and emotion toward a goal.

-• Lesser Magic: Manipulation and psychology applied in everyday life—the art of influence, seduction, and getting what you want through understanding human nature.
+• Lesser Magic: Manipulation and psychology applied in everyday life — the art of influence, seduction, and getting what you want through understanding human nature.

 Theistic Satanic Practices

-Theistic Satanists engage in genuine devotional practices:
+Theistic Satanists engage in genuine devotional practices directed toward Satan as a spiritual entity:

 • Invocation: Calling upon Satan or demons to be present during ritual.